coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Add search for topics
+- [ ] Fix relay recommendations
+- [ ] Pagination is slow.
+Maybe load with no window first, then add since?
 - [ ] Add coupon code registration for relay
 - [ ] Repurpose chat as groups
 - [ ] Avoid leaking events from private relays